33 Things to Do in Tijuana, Mexico + Local Info

 The main cathedral in Tijuana is called the Catedral de Nuestra Senora de Guadalupe.
 It’s a beautiful piece of classic Catholic architecture and totally free to go and visit.

-It was constructed over 100 years ago, though not fully finished until the 1970s.
+It was constructed over 100 years ago but wasn’t fully finished until the 1970s.

 This is a fascinating place to visit in Tijuana!
 It is an 18-ton, 5-story tall statue of a nude woman.
 It was built by the artist Armando Garcia in his backyard after the city declined his proposal to build the statue to mark the 1989 Tijuana centennial.